Ankr-network/ankr-docs/docs/build-blockchain/nodes/bsc/run-bsc-on-erigon.md

     cd /srv/svc
     ```

-2. Clone BSC Erigon Repo and Launch the Node
+2. Clone BNB Chain Erigon Repo and Launch the Node
    :::info
-   Binance Smart Chain mode is available on the develop branch
+   BNB Chain mode is available on the develop branch
    :::

     ```